Randall Espinoza

 Christina has been in the behavioral health field since 1993, primarily serving adults who live with severe mental health issues, substance use, experience chronic homelessness, suffer from poor physical health, trauma and any number of co-occurring issues.

-She has also been involved with the UW School of Social Work since getting her MSW, working with dozens of graduate and undergraduate students, teaching courses and workshops, presenting on panels and she served as Interim Assistant Dean and Director of Field Education from 2023-24.
+She has also been involved with the UW School of Social Work since getting her MSW, working with dozens of graduate and undergraduate students, teaching courses and workshops, presenting on panels.
+She has served as a Practicum Instructor, the Interim Assistant Dean and Director of Field Education, and is currently is a Clinical Associate Professor teaching in the MSW program.

-For the Northwest MHTTC, a SAMHSA-funded regional training & TA center (2018-24), Christina co-directed the team and helped plan and oversee training for the mental health workforce in HHS Region 10 (AK/ID/OR/WA).
+From 2018-2024, Christina was the Co-Director of the Northwest MHTTC, a SAMHSA-funded regional training & TA center.
+Christina co-directed the team and helped plan and oversee training for the mental health workforce in HHS Region 10 (AK/ID/OR/WA).
 Activities include live webinars, research/practice briefs, online self-paced courses, learning communities and intensive cohort-based training.
 Most of this training was conducted virtually in collaboration with numerous faculty, instructional designers and presenters.

 She is grateful to all the staff and faculty who choose to work in this field, as it is their collective energy, passion, dedication and commitment to social justice that supports the people we serve and brings real change to our communities.
 Most importantly, she is honored to work with people who every day, live their experience and share their journey through advocacy as they strive for a world where behavioral health is adequately supported and everyone can thrive equitably.